xrdocs/virtual-routing/_tutorials/2023-05-02-xrd-on-openshift.md

 # Introduction

 # Tuning the Worker Node
 In our previous [tutorial](https://xrdocs.io/virtual-routing/tutorials/2022-08-22-setting-up-host-environment-to-run-xrd/), we outlined the host requirements of running XRd and configured a Ubuntu 20.04 host machine.
 To deploy XRd on Openshift, each worker node must meet these host requirements.
+In this tutorial, I've done a single-node install on a UCS C220 M5, so there is only one worker node.

 ## Host Check
 The [host check script](https://github.com/ios-xr/xrd-tools/blob/main/scripts/host-check) will run on a pod instead of as a script directly on the worker node.